mgangrade7/Scala-Project-Hedge-Fund-Application/README.md

 * Tableau
 * Running Kafka cluster script

-## How to install and run Kafka server
+## How to install and run Kafka server on Ubuntu

 #### Step 1: Install Java
 ```sh